 And guess what?
 There’s only one way you’re ever going to get your change – when you place your next order.
 The parts are far too big and heavy to send by airmail and coincidentally you can not air freight batteries so that’s out of the question.

-After much arguing you realise you have two choices:
+After much arguing you realize you have two choices:

 The short change scam is a subtle technique factories use to keep you tied to them.
 The worst case scenario, this happens with every order and as you orders grow, you get more and more tied to them.